Gravitational wave spectral synthesis: Introduction

 The \textsc{bpass} stellar populations we are using consist of systems formed in a single starburst and therein resemble a stellar cluster where dynamical interactions are rare.
 We use our models to investigate whether a stellar population similar in mass and distance to a globular cluster would be detectable by LISA and what the dominant sources in the stellar population would be.

-The outline of this paper is as follows: in section \ref{chapter_method} we outline our method of simulating GWs and producing the model populations; in section \ref{chapter_results} we present our GW population synthesis and the results in terms of frequency spectra, importance of the different types of binaries, the effect of age and metallicity on the stellar population, and how realistic these predictions may be; and in section \ref{chapter_discussion} we discuss the results and present our conclusions.
+The outline of this paper is as follows: in section \ref{chapter_method} we outline our method of simulating GWs and producing the model populations; in section \ref{chapter_results} we present our GW population synthesis and the results in terms of frequency spectra, importance of the different types of binaries, the effect of age and metallicity on the stellar population, and how realistic these predictions may be; in section \ref{chapter_examples} we illustrate our results with example calculations for real clusters; and in section \ref{chapter_discussion} we discuss the results and present our conclusions.